 You can find our research on our Resources page.

 Partners in Development

-Through our Partners in Development opportunities, supporters of Challenging Heights have the chance to become directly involved with CH in Winneba, Ghana and become a lifetime advocate for the fight against modern day slavery.
+Through our Partners in Development opportunities, supporters of Challenging Heights have the chance to become directly involved with Challenging Heights.
+Our hope is that all of our visitors become lifelong advocates for the end of modern slavery.
 Please check out our current opportunities to join us.